-In June 2017, the members approved a financial model for the period 2015-2023 whereby ICC, amongst others, retrospectively discontinued the contribution cost and test cricket fund, and replaced it with a new model of distribution of surplus (i.e., dividends / distributions) to the members.
-As a result, management had reversed the liabilities towards the contribution cost and test cricket fund to the consolidated statement of comprehensive income during the year 2017 and classified the amounts paid to members as per the new financial model as advances to members.
-These advances will be eventually offset against the surplus distributed to members with the first tranche of such distribution (i.e., dividends) amounting to USD 300 million declared during the year 2020 with the approval of the Board of Directors, and the remaining surplus to be distributed during the remaining period until 2023 (refer Note 10a).
+In June 2017, the Members approved a financial model for the period 2015-2023 whereby ICC, amongst others, retrospectively discontinued the contribution cost and test cricket fund, and replaced it with a new model of distribution of surplus (i.e., dividends/distributions) to the Members.
+As a result, management had reversed the liabilities towards the contribution cost and test cricket fund to the consolidated statement of comprehensive income during the year 2017 and classified the amounts paid to Members as per the new financial model as advances to Members.

+In 2023, these advances have been offset against the surplus distributed to Members with the first tranche of such distribution (i.e., dividends) amounting to USD 300 million declared during the year 2020 and the second/final tranche amounting to USD 1,418.5 million declared during the year 2023, both with the approval of the Board of Directors (refer Note 10a and Note 15a).